Vishalks/Deel-Learning-Specialization/README.md

 # Deep-Learning-Specialization
-This repo contains my solutions to the assignments for Deep Learning Specialization course on Coursera taught by Prof. Andrew Ng
+This repository contains my solutions to the assignments for Deep Learning Specialization course on Coursera taught by Prof. Andrew Ng